Signature asymptotics, empirical processes, and optimal transport: The Hambly-Lyons limit and Wasserstein distances

-This section will present the proof of proposition \ref{prop:hambly_lyons_limit_as_limit_wasserstein}.
-We do so by first recalling a theorem by del Barrio, Giné, and Utze (theorem \ref{thm:bgu} below) and observing that under some conditions, the former allows the rewriting of the Hambly-Lyons limit $c(1)$ as a limit in terms of the 2-Wasserstein distance between empirical measures.
+This section outlines the proof of \cref{thm:generalisation_hambly_lyons}.
+We do so by first recalling a theorem by del Barrio, Giné, and Utze (\cref{thm:bgu} below) and observing that under some conditions, the former allows the rewriting of the Hambly-Lyons limit $c(\gamma)$ as a limit in terms of the 2-Wasserstein distance between empirical measures.
 The rest of this section will investigate the assumptions needed on $\gamma$ for these conditions to be fulfilled.